 Exercise is usually not advised if you have symptoms below the neck.
 This includes complaints like muscle aches, fever, swollen lymph glands, or extreme tiredness, such as you would have with the flu.

 Listen to your body.
 Sometimes, rest is the best remedy.
 Working out can always wait!

 Adults, on average, catch two to three colds per year.
 And anyone can get the flu, particularly during flu season and especially if you’re not vaccinated.

-Don't worry about losing the fitness gains you made before you were sick.
-Taking a little time off doesn't mean you have to go back to square one.
-On the other hand, working out too soon or too hard before you are fully recovered can put you back in the sick bay.
+But if you do, don't worry too much about losing any fitness gains you made before you were sick.
+Taking time off doesn't mean you have to go back to square one.